Melbourne FL Bat Removal

-Brevard and Indian River County are home to thirteen (13) species of bats that are either year round, or seasonal residents.
-All thirteen species of bats are insectivorous (meaning they eat mosquitoes and other insects).
-Bat removal is a large task due to the amount of bats in Florida.
+Melbourne Florida is home to thirteen (13) species of bats that are either year-round or seasonal residents.
+All thirteen species of the bats living in florida are insectivorous (meaning bats eat mosquitoes and other flying insects, and getting rid of flying insects makes having a bat sound a lot better).
+Removing bats is a large task due to the number of bats in Florida.

-Some bats form colonies and some roost alone.
-There are also seven species of bats that have, on occasion, been found in Florida but they do not normally live here.
-These are referred to as accidental species.
-Three are from more northern climates and also eat insects.
-Four are from more tropical regions and feed on nectar, pollen and fruit.
-The latter have only been found in south Florida and the Florida Keys..
+Some bat species form colonies and some roost alone, as removal professionals, we prioritize removing bats regardless whether it is one bat inside your attic or an entire bat infestation, all of us are removal professionals that take pride in getting rid of bats from your home and bats in the attic.
+There are also seven species of bats that have, on occasion, been found in Florida but they do not normally live here as these bats prefer different climates, such as the little brown bats.
+These are referred to as accidental species, occasional invaders from different states.
+Three species of bats are from more northern climates and these bats eat insects too, such as the eastern red bats.
+The other four bat species are from more tropical regions and these bats eat nectar, pollen, and fruit.
+The latter has only been found in Melbourne Florida and the Florida Keys.

-Bats are a valuable part of the ecosystem
+Bats are a valuable part of the Melbourne FL ecosystem

-While bats can be a huge problem, and bat removal is necessary for many people.
-Bats can help tremendously in mosquito control.
-Each bat can eat as many as 6,000 mosquito’s per night!
-So many people choose to install a bat box in their yard to help with mosquito control.
-However installation of a bat box does not guarantee that bats will roost in it.
-There are many things that need to be taken into account when installing it, such as height, surrounding trees, temperature, and design quality of box.
+While brown bats can be a huge problem, and bat removal is necessary for many people that want to get rid of bats.
+Brown Bats can help tremendously in mosquito control and other local pests.
+Individual bats eat as many as 6,000 mosquitoes per night!
+So many people choose to install a bat box, or a “bat house”, that allows bats to live in their yard to help with mosquito control and various flying insects, with the bat inside the bat house roosting.
+However, installation of a bat house does not guarantee that bats will roost in it and start getting rid of local pests.
+There are many things that need to be taken into account when installing it, as bats from your home will need specific conditions.
+A bat’s preferences include things such as height, surrounding trees, temperature, and design quality of the bat house.

 Bats Nuisances & Damage: